-After arriving into Seoul by train head to check out Korea's oldest traditional market, Namdaemun Market.
+After arriving in Seoul by train, head to check out Korea's oldest traditional market - Namdaemun Market.
 Then make your way by cable car to N Seoul Tower to see this beautiful landmark and opt to make the trip up to the observation deck if you're feeling adventurous.
-Spend the rest of your day in Seoul seeing Banpo Bridge, the floating islands or hanging out in the Gangnam district.
+Spend the rest of your day in Seoul opting to see Banpo Bridge, the floating islands, or hanging out in the Gangnam district.

 Depart at anytime.